skingsland/pick-100-pool/README.md

 A hobby project in which I integrate AngularJS with Firebase, to build a March Madness Pool site with a slightly different take on the normal rules.
 This is basically just an excuse for me to learn AngularJS and get better at Javascript and CSS.

 One-time Heroku setup:

+* install the Heroku toolbelt (which includes the heroku CLI and foreman)
 * upload public key file to heroku.com
 * `heroku login`
 * `heroku config:set FIREBASE_SECRET=...`